-Meaningful revisions to the Texas Family Code regarding child support and potential child-support modifications became effective Sept.
-1 this year.
+Meaningful revisions to the Texas Family Code regarding child support and potential child-support modifications became effective September 1, 2018.

 Tougher Standards for Non-Guideline Support Modifications of Child Support

 The change in 2018 likely to be most significant to child-support litigation was the amendment to Texas Family Code Section 156.401.
 Prior to September 1, 2018, a court could modify child support, including orders for insurance coverage, based on evidence of a material and substantial change of circumstances of the parties or child(ren) from the date of the prior order, or the signing date of a mediated settlement agreement on which the order was based.
 Also, previously, courts could make a modification based on proof that three years had passed from the date of the prior order, and the monthly amount of child support in the prior order would differ by either 20 percent or $100 from the current obligation under the Texas Family Code guidelines.

 Now, if a party seeks to modify a prior AGREED order in which the child support obligation differs from “guideline” support (amount is either greater than or less than what would have been required under Texas Family Code guidelines), the ability to modify that award is significantly changed.
 While modification is still possible upon a showing of material and substantial change of circumstances of the child or a person affected by the order, the Court may no longer modify child support where the parties previously agreed to a child support amount solely upon passage of three years and the $100/20 percent differential.

 This is significant for litigants who may have previously agreed to concessions in child support, like agreeing to pay a higher amount than the “guideline” or a lesser amount, in consideration of the other party’s agreements on matters such as child possession, custody or property division.